sphaso/sphaso.github.io/posts/2019-04-21-journey-of-a-mateiro.markdown

 Mate is also sold in tea bags for weight loss.
 I'm not sure why someone would think that they can reduce their weight by drinking a cup of green tea, but I do feel a bit less hungry when drinking it, so there might be something to it.

 All in all, as I said, what I enjoy is the preparation process and the contemplative nature of drinking mate while studying, programming or playing a strategy game.
 The bottled or tea bagged versions don't attract me the same way.
 I don't drink mate to lose weight either, I'm not sure why I do drink it at this point.
 It's just a small vice I picked up I guess.
 Mate can be drank in various forms and ulimately it's up to you if you want to turn gaucho all the way or drink it like any other regular tea.
 There are pictures of guarani drinking mate and their method obviously didn't involve silver filters and thermometers.
-Two ways one can drink mate is as tereré and chiamarrão.
+Two more ways in which one can drink mate is as tereré and chiamarrão.

 __Tereré (and a few words on Campesino)__
 Tereré is cold mate.
 That's it.
 Well, not really.
 There's a whole imagery of gauchos on their horses drinking tereré from a guampa (a horn), but as mentioned people in Paraguay drink it just as much.
 Being vegan, I avoided the guampa and started with a regular mug.
 If you have a mug that's a bit slanted it will help with the lavado issue.
 There's many reasons why one might like cold mate better: